rubensousa/RaiflatButton/README.md

 # RaiflatButton

 A raised button that lowers down to 0dp of elevation.
+From my blog post: https://rubensousa.github.io/2016/10/raiflatbutton

 It behaves like a normal button on APIs < 21